SMS SPAM Compliance Masterclass

 Frequently asked questions

-Q. But I want to have my business name as the caller ID.
-How can I do that?
+Q. How can I have my business name as the Sender ID?

-A. Essentially it is extremely bad practice to use a list that has been purchased.
-While it is possible from certain providers to purchase lists, we do not do it.
-We believe strongly in building your own marketing list and purchased lists are expensive an lead to massive opt-our rates and anger from recipients who have not explicitly given their permission for you to text them.
+A. No, it’s bad practice to purchase and use a third party list.
+While it’s possible from certain providers to purchase lists, we do not do it.
+We believe strongly in building your own list from scratch.
+Pre-purchased lists are expensive, and they anger recipients and lead to many opt-outs.